 9: The first bill from your new provider will be higher than you expected.
 The bill will include the taxes and surcharges that were discussed above.
 Also, the first bill will represent the time period between your installation date and your new carrier’s bill date plus 30 days.

-There’s much to consider when contemplating a carrier change.
-It’s better to have an experienced professional on your side, helping you every step of the way.
+Here we talked important items you need to know when you change your telecom carriers.
+We also suggest you to keep intercarrier compensation and free conferencing services in mind when changing telecom carriers.
+As there’s much to consider when contemplating a carrier change it’s better to have an experienced professional on your side, helping you every step of the way.
 You don’t have to go at it alone.
 Contact CarrierBid telecom consulting today or complete the web form on the right side of this page.